JohanSchott/Pade_approximants/README.md

 - (Green's) function data somewhere else in the complex plane is the output.

 ## Fortran program
-- The Fortran program using modified LAPACK routines to work with quadruple numerical precision.
+- The Fortran program uses modified LAPACK routines to work with quadruple numerical precision.
-- The Fortran prints more information during execution than the Python script.
+- The Fortran program prints more information during execution than the Python script.
-  It offers a more low level control of the inversion routines in the Beach algorithm.
+- The Fortran program offers a more low level control of the inversion routines in the Beach algorithm.

 ### How to use
 - A parameter input file `pade.par` has to exist in the current/simulation directory.